Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: The minimal Ammann patterns and Penrose-like tilings

-{\it The 12-fold "A" tiling.} From Table 1, Row 3a in \cite{BoyleSteinhardt1D} we obtain the tiling shown in Figs.~\ref{2D_12foldA_Tiles}, \ref{2D_12foldA_PureAmmann}, \ref{2D_12foldA_PurePenrose}, \ref{2D_12foldA_AmmannLines} and \ref{2D_12foldA_Inflation}.
-Comparing with Ref.~\cite{Socolar89}, we see that in this case, our tiling recovers the 12-fold Ammann-Socolar tiling \cite{Socolar89} (including the inflation rule and Ammann decoration).
-Note that, as for the 8-fold "A" tiling, our approach produces an Ammann decoration that is closely related to the one suggested in \cite{Socolar89}, but one level of inflation "denser".
+Comparing with Ref.~\cite{Socolar89}, we see that our 12-fold A1 tiling corresponds to the 12-fold Ammann-Socolar tiling \cite{Socolar89} (including the inflation rule and Ammann decoration).
+Note that, as for the 8-fold ``A" tiling, our approach produces an Ammann decoration that is closely related to the one suggested in \cite{Socolar89}, but one level of inflation ``denser".
+The 12-fold A2 tiling was first discovered by Socolar \cite{SocolarPrivate}.
+The 12-fold B1, B2, C1, and C2 tilings are new, as are Ammann duos A, B and C.